-- Rwanda is a low-income country1 with a GDP per capita (PPP) of USD 2,460 in 2021.2 - GDP (Real) grew at an annual rate of 10.2% in 2021 and it is estimated to grow by 6.4% in 2022.3 - The current account deficit widened from 12.2% of GDP in 2020 to 13.5% levels of GDP in 2021 due to higher oil prices and increased imports of capital goods.4 - The debt-to-GDP ratio in the country climbed from 71.2% in 2020 to 74.6% levels in 2021.4
+- Rwanda is a low-income country1 with a GDP per capita (PPP) of USD 2,494 in 2021. - GDP (Real) grew at an annual rate of 10.2% in 2021 and it is estimated to grow by 6.4% in 2022. - •The current account deficit widened from 12.2% of GDP in 2020 to 13.5% levels of GDP in 2021 due to higher oil prices and increased imports of capital goods.
+4 - The debt-to-GDP ratio in the country climbed from 71.2% in 2020 to 74.6% levels in 2021.

-- •The Ministry of Infrastructure (MININFRA) is responsible for initiating programs to increase the access to affordable energy and the development of policies and strategies in the country.5 - •The Rwanda Energy Policy highlights measures that need to be undertaken to promote energy efficiency through a combination of approaches such as regulations, new codes, and standards, and the introduction of economic incentives such as subsidies for installation of solar water heaters.6 - •Rwanda Utilities Regulatory Agency (RURA) regulates the electricity sector, sets the tariff and has recently published the National Renewable Energy Feed in Tariff in Rwanda.7
+- •The Ministry of Infrastructure (MININFRA) is responsible for initiating programs to increase the access to affordable energy and the development of policies and strategies in the country.
+5 - The Rwanda Energy Policy highlights measures that need to be undertaken to promote energy efficiency through a combination of approaches such as regulations, new codes, and standards, and the introduction of economic incentives such as subsidies for installation of solar water heaters. - •Rwanda Utilities Regulatory Agency (RURA) regulates the electricity sector and sets the tariff and has recently published the National Renewable Energy Feed in Tariff in Rwanda.
+7

-- Rwanda receives high levels of solar irradiation of 4.9 kWh/m2/day and a specific yield of 4.1 kWh/kWp/day indicating strong technical feasibility for solar in the country.8 - Power Africa advises the Rwandan government on the design and implementation of its rural electrification strategy, which supports the roll-out of solar home systems and mini-grids.5 - •The UN Environment program is currently active in Rwanda and is working on the introduction of electric two and three wheelers.
-10
+- •Rwanda receives high levels of solar irradiation of 4.86 kWh/m2/day and a specific yield of 4.1 kWh/ kWp indicating strong technical feasibility for Solar in the country.
+8 - Power Africa advises the Rwandan government on the design and implementation of its rural electrification strategy, which supports the roll-out of solar home systems and mini-grids. - The UN Environment program is currently active in Rwanda and is working on the introduction of Electric two and three wheelers.

-- 46.6% population in Rwanda had access to electricity as of 2020.11 - The Energy Utility Corporation Limited (EUCL) is responsible for the generation, transmission, and distribution of electricity to end-users. - •Rwanda is a member of the Eastern African Power Pool (EAPP) which aims to optimize the available energy resources and reduce electricity costs.13
+- 46.6% population in Rwanda had access to electricity as of 2020. - The Energy Utility Corporation Limited (EUCL) is responsible for the generation, transmission, and distribution of electricity to end-users. - Rwanda is a member of the Eastern African Power Pool (EAPP) which aims to optimize the available energy resources and reduce electricity costs.

-- Rwanda's transmission network comprises of 3 main voltage levels: 70 kV, 110 kV, and 220 kV transmission lines. - Of the total network, 648.28 km (66.6%) are 110 kV and 324.85km (33.4%) are 220 kV.
-Many 70 kV lines were upgraded to 110 kV to improve network reliability and power supply stability.14 - •The distribution network suffers from poor reliability, resulting from underinvestment due to lack of clear plans in the distribution part of the network.15
+- Rwanda's transmission network comprises of 3 main voltage levels: 70 kV, 110 kV, and 220 kV transmission lines. - Of the total network, 648.28 km (66.6%) are 110 kV and 324.85km (33.4%) are 220kV.
+Many 70 kV lines were upgraded to 110 kV to improve network reliability and power supply stability.14 - \bullet The distribution network suffers from poor reliability, resulting from under investment due to lack of clear plans in the distribution part of the network.
+15

-- In 2022, the AfDB approved two loans amounting to USD 180 Mn to co-finance a major energy project, which will extend electricity access to rural areas and reduce greenhouse gas emissions in Rwanda.16 - •The Government of Rwanda signed a €229.20 Mn funding agreement with the AfDB to support the country's program to improve electricity supply and expand access to electricity under the Scaling Up Electricity Access Program Phase II (SEAP II).17 - •In 2021, the AfDB approved USD 84.22 Mn in loans and grants to electrify nearly 80,000 rural households.
-18
+- •In 2022, the AfDB approved two loans amounting to USD 180 Mn to co-finance a major energy project, which will extend electricity access to rural areas and reduce greenhouse gas emissions in Rwanda.
+16 - •The Government of Rwanda signed a €229.20 Mn funding agreement with the AfDB to support the country's program to improve electricity supply and expand access to electricity under the Scaling Up Electricity Access Program Phase II (SEAP II).
+17 - In 2021, the AfDB approved USD 84.22 Mn in loans and grants to electrify nearly 80,000 rural households.

-- •In 2020, Rwanda's per capita electricity consumption stood at 0.06 MWh, which is significantly lower in comparison to the global average of 3.31 MWh.20 - The total installed capacity in the country stood at 235.61 MW in 2021. - The price of electricity in the country stood at 13.9 US Cents/kWh as of 2019.21
+- •Per capita electricity consumption is 0.07 MWh which is significantly lower in comparison to the global average of 3.31 MWh in 2020.
+20 - The total installed capacity in the country stood at 235.61 MW in 2021. - The price of electricity in the country stood at 13.9 US Cents/kWh as of 2019.